-Any modifications and amendments to a procurement process will be publically noticed and incorporated into the procurement document through posting on the EWDD website.
+Any modifications and amendments to a procurement process will be publicly noticed and incorporated into the procurement document through posting on the RAMPLA.org website.

-A minimum of one (1) Bidders' Conference and or technical assistance session shall be conducted per procurement.
-The date, time and location of the session shall be included in the procurement document.
+A minimum of one (1) Bidders' Conference shall be conducted per procurement.
+The date, time and location of the session shall be specified in the procurement document.

-All technical assistance questions from potential proposers shall be posed either at the Bidders' Conference or through e-mail communication, and all responses provided by EWDD shall be shared with all potential proposers on the LABAVN.org website.
+All technical assistance questions from potential proposers shall be posed through e-mail communication, and all responses provided by EWDD shall be shared with all potential proposers on the RAMPLA.org website.